O'Day 222

-The O'Day 222 is an American trailerable sailboat that was designed by C. Raymond Hunt Associates as a cruiser and first built in 1984.
+The O'Day 222 is a recreational keelboat that was designed by C. Raymond Hunt Associates built by O'Day Corp. in the United States.
+A total of 130 boats were built between 1984 and 1988.

 The O'Day 222 replaced the O'Day 22 in the company product line.

-Production

-The design was built by O'Day Corp., as part of Bangor Punta, in the United States.
-A total of 130 boats were built between 1984 and 1988, but it is now out of production.

 Design

 The O'Day 222 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 2200 lb and carries 800 lb of ballast.

 The boat has a draft of 4.67 ft with the centerboard extended and 1.67 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side just aft of the bow cabin.
 The galley is equipped with a two-burner stove and a sink.
 A cooler maybe stowed under the companionway.
 The head is located under the bow cabin "V"-berth.
 Cabin headroom is 49 in.
 The fresh water tank has a capacity of 5 u.s.gal.

 The design has a PHRF racing average handicap of 258 and a hull speed of 5.9 kn.